ec-jrc/lisflood-model/4_1_annex_input-files/index.md

 | $ES0$     | Potential evaporation rate from bare soil surface  | $[\frac{mm}{day}]$ |
 | $T_{avg}$ | Average *daily* temperature                        | $^\circ C$         |

-> **Note** that the model needs sub-daily averages for temperature values when it is run on a sub-daily time interval (e.g. hourly).
-Sub-daily average temperature values are then considered as daily average value by the model during computations.
-This is because the routines for snow melt and soil freezing  use empirical relations which are based on daily temperature data.
-At the end of computation, the daily amount of snow melt is then reduced according to the sub-daily time interval.
+> **Note** that the routines for snow melt and soil freezing  use empirical relations which are based on daily temperature data.
+Just as an example, feeding hourly temperature data into the snow melt routine can result in a gross overestimation of snow melt.
+This is because even on a day on which the average temperature is below $T_m$ (no snow melt),the instantaneous (or hourly) temperature may be higher for a part of the day, leading to unrealistically high simulated snow melt rates.
+When using sub-daily computational time steps, the computed daily amount of snow melt is reduced according to the sub-daily time interval.
->Just as an example, feeding hourly temperature data into the snow melt routine can result in a gross overestimation of snow melt.
->This is because even on a day on which the average temperature is below $T_m$ (no snow melt),
->the instantaneous (or hourly) temperature may be higher for a part of the day, leading to unrealistically high simulated snow melt rates.

-Both precipitation and evaporation are internally converted from *intensities* $[\frac{mm}{day}]$ to *quantities per time step* $[mm]$ by multiplying them with the time step,
-$\Delta t$ (in $days$).
+Both precipitation and evaporation are internally converted from *intensities* $[\frac{mm}{day}]$ to *quantities per time step* $[mm]$ by multiplying them with the time step, $\Delta t$ (in $days$).
 For the sake of consistency, all in- and outgoing fluxes will also be described as *quantities per time step* $[mm]$ in the following,  unless stated otherwise. $ET0$, $EW0$ and $ES0$ can be calculated using standard meteorological observations.
-To this end a dedicated pre-processing application has been developed (LISVAP), which is documented in a [separate manual](https://ec-jrc.github.io/lisflood-lisvap/).
+**LISVAP** is a dedicated pre-processing application that has been developed for the computation of $ET0$, $EW0$ and $ES0$.
+The methodologies implemented in LISVAP are detailed in a [separate manual](https://ec-jrc.github.io/lisflood-lisvap/).

-## LISFLOOD input maps
+## Input maps

+The use of maps is essential to include the sub-grid variability of each parameter.

 ***Table:*** *LISFLOOD input maps.*